PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/2-product-persronas-and-stories.md

 **User Story 3**
 As a user, I need more information than the average user in order to better assist my clients in making good market decisions.

+**User Story 4**
+As a college student passionate about finance and technology, I want to access educational resources and tutorials within the app, so I can enhance my knowledge of financial markets and data analysis, ultimately making more informed investment decisions and advancing my career aspirations in the finance industry.

 **Constraints**

 - \<List any constraints applicable to this feature.>